 • The back LCD panel will get more and more dim over time until you will not be able to see it.
 Alexey has also made a solution for this problem, which is to install a new backlight led light behind the LCD, check this Github for more info.
 My Kodak Pro Back’ displays are still ok, but I will also try to make the installation soon.

 • This is an old camera so the battery cell will be dead by now if you buy one.
-A lot of people seem to had got their batteries recelled back in the days, with serveral companies offering that service back then.
+A lot of people seem to had got their batteries recelled back in the days, with serveral companies offering recelling service back in the days.
 Today your only option is to do the battery recelling yourself.
 You will need 2x 18650 rechargeable lithium batteries for each battery pack, I used Molicel INR18650-M35A (because they performed high in benchmarks), I can see online that others have used Panasonic NCR18650B.
 Open up the battery pack with a knive, this part can be hard, get though the old glue and pull the knive back and forth, when you have moved the knive all around the battery pack try to open it.
 Remove the old cells and clean the circuit board from left over nickel strip.
 I first added some glue (don’t use contact / super glue in case you have to redo it) and I mounted the circuit board in the bottom of the battery case, make sure the contacts sticks out (this part I failed at first and it didn’t reach the digital backs power contact pads).
 Then I used a welding tool (I bought a cheap one from China, remember to use welding not soldering, soldering might kill your battery cells with the heat) to add nickel belt to the 3 points on the circuit board, and then I added batteries and nickel belt to them (take a photo of the batteries before you disassemble them incase you forget, if you make wrong connections lithium batteries are very dangerous).
 Then maybe add some electrical tape for protection, and close it up with some glue.
 Mine looks ugly ass hell because of my poor knife and glue skills, and I’m considering if I should make a 3d printed case where it’s easy to swap those 18650 cells, maybe a project for the future.

 • Glitches or static noise photos (like the ones below): The problems is related to the old CCD sensor.
 The sensor gets turned on when you half press the shutter and is only kept alive for X sec. (configured in the menu -> “Soft Press CCD Active Time”).
 If you pass that time and take the photo, the sensor will be full of garbage data and you get these kind of images.
 Look up the Soft Press CCD Active Time property on Alexey Danilchenko’s GitHub for more info.